CDSoft/luax-releases/README.md

 ## Third party softwares

-This repository also releases binaries for some softwares that plays well with LuaX.
+This repository also releases binaries for some softwares that play well with LuaX.

 ### Ninja